Go to Reviews.org AU Edition

-One difference to note is that Cox provides only cable internet, while CenturyLink offers both DSL and fiber connections.
-Of course, CenturyLink’s 940 Mbps fiber plan is the most expensive—but fiber tends to be the most reliable type of internet, so it usually has our vote.
+We mentioned before that Cox offers cable internet, while CenturyLink offers both DSL and fiber connections.
+Of course, CenturyLink’s fiber internet plan is the most expensive—but fiber tends to be the most reliable type of internet, so it usually has our vote.

 Advertised download speeds are all well and good, but you want to pay attention to how well your internet provider delivers on the speeds it promises too.

-In our analysis of the fastest internet providers in the US, Cox ranked 16th out of 38 total ISPs.
+In our analysis of what internet speeds Cox and CenturyLink customers saw, Cox ranked 16th out of 38 total ISPs.
 On the other hand, CenturyLink ranked 28th out of 38.
-That said, we think Cox is the better bet for faster, more reliable download speeds.

-Just a note, though: those weighted scores don’t represent an actual download speed in Mbps.
-Instead, they’re a combo of the average download speeds, upload speeds, and latency that Cox and CenturyLink customers saw when they took speed tests between January 1 and December 31, 2019.
+These rankings are a combo of average download speeds, upload speeds, and latency.
+And they’re based on speed test results that Cox and CenturyLink customers saw between January 1 and December 31, 2019.

 We won’t beat around the bush: ISPs have a bad rep when it comes to customer service.
 Sadly, Cox and CenturyLink are no different.

-Both Cox and CenturyLink improved by one point in 2019, but sadly these two ISPs still fall below the internet industry average score of 62 out of 100 on the latest American Customer Satisfaction Index (ACSI) report.2
+Cox improved their customer service scores in the past year while CenturyLink slightly declined in theirs, but sadly these two ISPs still fall below the internet industry average score of 65 out of 100 on the latest American Customer Satisfaction Index (ACSI) report.1

 Cox vs. CenturyLink: Which is better?